rhjohnstone/raspberry-pi-cat-detector/README.md

 Clearly, we needed a Cat Doorbell.

+## Doorbell Version 1

+What about version 1?
+Well, a year or so ago, I built a Doorbell that worked using sound alone.
+It worked great except we kept getting false alarms (see problem #2 above).
+Hence version 2.

 ## Basic Logic

 The Doorbell will send me a text alert when the cat wants inside.
 It will only do that if a cat is heard **and** seen.